"You never change things by fighting the existing

 Advances are made by answering questions.
 Discoveries are

-The premise that should demand our attentions is that Mankind has missed understanding the real essence of godhood, and that this needs to be dealt with freshly in a careful, systematic, substantive way because this misunderstanding is the essence of what is called sin.
+The premise that should demand our attentions is that Mankind has seriously misunderstood God, and we have let an ancient MYTHOLOGICAL paradigm and understanding thwart a true understanding of God's great apocalypse or revealing.
+The great demonstration of God was NOT appreciated for what it was, and the words and message of God fell on perverse hearts and deaf ears.
+Not only have we missed understanding the real essence of godhood, but that this needs to be dealt with freshly in a careful, systematic, substantive way because this misunderstanding is the essence of what is called sin and evil.

 In the three monotheistic religions of the West−Judaism, Christianity, Islam−the proposition that God exists is not an article of faith or religious belief.
 The first article of faith in all three religions is that God has revealed himself to us in Holy Writ or Sacred Scripture.
 Mortimer J. Adler, How to Think about God, MacMillan Publishing Co., 866 3rd Ave, New York, NY 10022, p.
 16.

-The author has started this journey by looking inward to "brazenly" observe what he really needs and wants, and by extension what we all really need and want.
-He has then looked around to see if there was any likely candidate who was even offering that total package.
+The author has continued his journey by looking inwardly to "brazenly" observe what he really −intrinsically and legitimately−needs and wants, and by extension what we all really need and want.
+The premise is that the ideal "God" would have created a system to deliver what we really want.
+The author has then looked around to see if there was any likely candidate who was even offering that total package.
 This approach engenders a new and radically different definition of God, because only one who offers the total package of what we legitimately need and want is worthy of being worshipped.
 You can FEAR the creator, but you can't worship him if his creation is not set up to deliver or match our desires and needs.

-This has led to a radically different paradigm or framework for understanding God.
+This has led to a radically different paradigm or framework for understanding both the NATURE and CHARACTER of God.
 Every question, every issue, every concept has been approached in the context of this overriding criterion: Is the conclusion consonant with the fulfillment of what I would want and need for all eternity, consistent with the way that I would do it and want it to be?
 If not, let's be on to something better.